VisualNeuroscience-UH/SystemTools/README.md

 # SystemTools

-This repository provides a set of tools for CxSystem2 data analysis and visualization tasks.
+This repository provides a set of tools for CxSystem2 data analysis, visualization and iterative tasks.

 The main files are in the `project` directory: